How to make extra money as a social worker

 Start a side hustle.

-Aside from your full-time job, consider starting a side hustle to earn extra income.
-Or turn your hobbies into money-making activities.
+Aside from your full-time job as a social worker, you could also consider starting a part-time job or side hustle to earn extra income.
+Or, turn your hobbies into money-making activities.
 Below is a list of side jobs for social workers.

 Great side hustles for social workers